ras52/bootstrap/README.txt

   The assembler is rewritten in assembly language and is joined by a linker, which together allow for separate compilation.

+Stage 4 -- cc

+  The project's first compiler is added at this stage.
+Its input language is a typeless language similar to B, except that it uses byte addressing, and certain syntactic incompatibilities with C have been removed.

 The code in this project is copyright (C) Richard Smith, 2009-12.